 Mithilfe auf einem Bauernhof

-Workawayers work an average of ~4.5-5 hours 5 days a week (flexibly allocated).
+Workawayers help an average of ~4.5-5 hours 5 days a week (flexibly allocated).
 In addition to breakfast and dinner, they receive accommodations in our attached casita.
 This would provide Workawayers with the option of staying on a working homestead while also being close to the cultural richness of Santa Fe (25 minutes), Bandelier National Monument (20 min), Ojo Caliente (25 min), local pueblos, and Valle Grande--all are a short drive away.
 Wintertime brings skiing options for those who love the mountains.
 New Mexico is a place of many cultures as well as natural beauty to explore.
-We can often be flexible with work hours to ensure you can visit sites.
+We can often be flexible with the hours to ensure you can visit sites.
 We are flexible with stacking hours, days worked, etc.

 We have no TV, so our evenings are spent eating homemade meals, playing games, listening to records, or evening adventures on the property.
 Workawayers could learn the skills of pruning trees and vines, baking bread, gardening with biointensive methods, and applying permaculture methods to the havoc of the daily homestead.
 Some of these things we are learning as we go!
 We do not offer a farming class, but rather the opportunity to learn through projects, work, and experience.
-We often discuss the day and the work over homemade dinners, so there is plenty of opportunities to learn.
+We often discuss the day and the tasks over homemade dinners, so there is plenty of opportunities to learn.
 We are trained permaculturalist and have an extensive library of homesteading books, cookbooks, and books in general.

 Spend your off-time reading under a tree, painting, or drawing.
 We have many spaces around the property for reading, studying, and art.

 We would love visits from Spanish speakers for a language exchange.
 Both Tobie and Joseph are certified teachers and would be supportive for those learning.
+(We are native English speakers and Tobie also speaks Spanish).

 So much to do!
 Some we know, some we are learning.
 Bring your expertise--or your willingness to work, try and learn.
 That's the approach we have!